 Second Aggregate operator

-The second Aggregation operator ingests the output from the first Aggregation operator.
+The second Aggregate operator ingests the output from the first Aggregate operator.
 The second operator is defined like the first, except that the tuples ‘tumble out’ every 180 seconds.
-Aggregation is done much less frequently in the second Aggregation operator.
+Aggregate is done much less frequently in the second Aggregate operator.
 As a result, less data is sent for storage in Cloud Object Storage.

 Cloud Object Storage

 Cloud Object Storage provides cloud storage for massive amounts of unstructured data.
 A Cloud Object Storage instance must be provisioned in IBM Cloud, and then associated with the project.

 In our example, we define the File path where to store the data in Cloud Object Storage.
 First, we click , and then select the existing bucket called